- Newbery Honor Winner & New York Times Bestselling Author -

 Resources and information regarding the Pivot to Digital/Virtual Learning and Story Time due to COVID-19

-**Please note that I'm doing my best to keep up with my availability and response to the demand for resources and that any of the information below is subject to change.
+**Please note that any resources or information listed below is subject to change.
 Thanks for your interest and your inquiries.
-I appreciate all the work being done right now by parents, teachers, librarians, booksellers, and everyone else who works in the service of young readers.**
+I sincerely appreciate all the work being done right now by parents, teachers, librarians, booksellers, and everyone else who works in the service of young readers.**

 Q: Can I record myself reading one of your Savvy books aloud to my students?